Unlocking the Secret Language of Your Office Colours

 Sky Blue — fresh, tranquil, breathable

+Same family.
+Different response.
 This is where colour stops being decorative and becomes strategic.

-Turquoise with navy feels reserved, elegant and composed.
-Turquoise with golden yellow feels playful, youthful and creatively charged.
+One colour never works alone; it is influenced by what stands beside it.
+Turquoise with navy feels reserved, elegant, and composed.
+Turquoise with golden yellow feels playful, youthful, and creatively charged.
+Same colour.
+Different partner.
+Different emotional outcome.

 The message of a space is determined by: